 In a country where waterborne diseases result in over 10,000 deaths annually, we don’t need to emphasize why there is an urgent need for a water purifier in every household.
-While higher authorities might be doing their best to provide us with clean and safe drinking water, we too have a responsibility.
+While higher authorities might be doing their best to provide us with clean and safe drinking water, we, too, have a responsibility.
 We need to ensure that our homes and workplaces are fitted with an electric water purifier for safe and clean water.
-Most people trust an RO Filter or an RO UV Water Purifier for their drinking water needs, but there are other alternative methods that you can try.
-Here are some of the most effective water purification methods that have stood the test of time:
+Most people trust an RO Water Filter or an RO UV Water Purifier for their drinking water needs, but there are other alternative methods that you can try.

-The simplest method to purify water is to boil it for a good amount of time.
+The simplest method to purify water is to boil it for a good time.
 High temperatures cause the bacteria and virus to dissipate, removing all impurities from the water.
-In doing so, chemical additions cease to exist in the water as well.
+In doing so, chemical additions cease to exist in the water.
 However, the dead micro-organisms and impurities settle at the bottom of the water, and boiling does not help eliminate all the impurities.
-You must strain the water through a microporous sieve to completely get rid of the impurities.
+You must strain the water through a microporous sieve to completely remove the impurities.

 2. Water Purifier

-An electric water purifier is the most trusted form of water purification that can be found in most houses today.
-A water purifier uses a multi-stage process that involves UV and UF filtration, carbon block, and modern water filtration technology that eliminates a majority of the chemicals and impurities making it the purest drinking water.
+An electric water purifier is the most trusted form of water purification found in most houses today.
+A water purifier uses a multi-stage process involving UV and UF filtration, carbon block, and modern water filtration technology that eliminates most of the chemicals and impurities, making it the purest drinking water.

 3. Reverse Osmosis

 An RO Purifier proves to be one of the best methods of purifying water.
 Reverse Osmosis forces water through a semipermeable membrane and removes contaminants.
 The TDS Controller and Mineraliser Technology, like the one found in an A. O. Smith RO UV Water Purifier, help retain the necessary nutrients while doing away with harmful impurities.